Meet the Staff

 Communications & Operations Manager

 Lorena has been with SaskMusic since ‘97, and still finds that every week brings a new and challenging experience.
 She loves meeting with members and helping them navigate the ever-changing industry.
-She has served a multitude of roles including developing workshops and events, working on the Flatland Music Festival, running juries, licensing initiatives, compilation CDs, Economic Impact Surveys and more, in addition to participating on numerous boards and committees.
-She currently oversees communications and office operations including the marketing of our various programs.
+She has served a multitude of roles including developing workshops and events, working on the Flatland Music Festival back in the day, running juries, licensing initiatives, compilation CDs, Economic Impact Surveys and more, in addition to participating on numerous boards and committees.
+She currently oversees association communications and office operations including the marketing of our various programs.
 Lorena is a professional freelance vocalist/keyboard player/songwriter and web designer with appearances at numerous national festivals, showcases, award shows, overseas tours, and national TV broadcasts.
-She has charted with her own original projects and is proud mama to a remarkable 6-year-old.
-In her spare time she is passionate about interior design and is Vice-President of the Regina Musician’s Association Local 446.
+She has charted with her own original projects and is proud mama to a remarkable 7-year-old.
+In her spare time she is passionate about interior design and other art forms.

-Klypak has been actively involved in the Canadian music industry for the past 14 years as a musician, manager, production manager, promoter, and music publisher.
+Kaelen received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver and now resides in Saskatoon as the Program Manager for SaskMusic.
+He manages the export and professional development of Saskatchewan music industry individuals.
+Kaelen’s been actively involved in the Canadian music industry for the past 14 years as a musician, manager, production manager, promoter, and music publisher.
 He currently runs his own music publishing company called Kmusic Publishing and is a promoter representative for Live Nation.
-He is also a jury member for various music organizations and currently sits on the board for: Saskatchewan Arts Alliance, BreakOut West (Conference Committee), and 2017 Canadian Country Music Awards Host Committee.
+He is also a jury member for various music organizations and currently sits on the board for: Saskatchewan Arts Alliance, BreakOut West (Conference Committee), and the 2017 Canadian Country Music Awards Host Committee.

 Program & Education Coordinator